Reviewing Cytek Biosciences (CTKB) and The Competition

-Cytek Biosciences (NASDAQ:CTKB – Get Rating) is one of 42 publicly-traded companies in the “Analytical instruments” industry, but how does it contrast to its rivals?
-We will compare Cytek Biosciences to similar businesses based on the strength of its earnings, risk, institutional ownership, profitability, dividends, analyst recommendations and valuation.
+Cytek Biosciences (NASDAQ:CTKB – Get Rating) is one of 42 public companies in the “Analytical instruments” industry, but how does it weigh in compared to its peers?
+We will compare Cytek Biosciences to related businesses based on the strength of its earnings, valuation, dividends, institutional ownership, analyst recommendations, risk and profitability.

 Insider & Institutional Ownership

 36.0% of Cytek Biosciences shares are held by institutional investors.
 Comparatively, 60.0% of shares of all “Analytical instruments” companies are held by institutional investors.
 15.9% of Cytek Biosciences shares are held by company insiders.
 Comparatively, 13.4% of shares of all “Analytical instruments” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings for Cytek Biosciences and its rivals, as reported by MarketBeat.
+This is a summary of current recommendations for Cytek Biosciences and its peers, as provided by MarketBeat.

 |Sell Ratings